ReferenceCLI Reference

 querieslistInspect query run history

-sandboxlist, new, set, read, update, runShort-lived contexts for exploratory CLI work
+sandboxlist, new, set, read, update, runShort-lived contexts for exploratory work

 resultslistRetrieve stored query results